nnathalied/ECS-171-Team-19/README.md

 ## Description of project:

-The goal of this project is to build a machine learning solution to predict the outcome of a football play, based on
+The goal of this project is to build a machine learning solution to predict the outcome of a football play, based on 8 categorical and continuous attributes related to game play.

 ## Dataset Used:
 ['NFL Play by Play 2009-2018 (v5)'](https://www.kaggle.com/datasets/maxhorowitz/nflplaybyplay2009to2016) from Kaggle